gumaerc-testorg/6.832-spring-2009/content/pages/syllabus.md

 Textbooks
 ---------

 There are no required textbooks for this course.
 Readings will come from the course notes "Underactuated Robotics: Learning, Planning, and Control for Efficient and Agile Machines."
-A list of relevant textbooks is given in the [Readings]({{< baseurl >}}/pages/readings) section.
+A list of relevant textbooks is given in the {{< resource_link d49b78fe-f56d-f97f-9681-953c45ae4447 "Readings" >}} section.

 Course Goals
 ------------